linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 **MAKE SURE YOU ADD YOUR SYSTEM SERIAL NUMBER, SYSTEM UUID, MLB AND ROM IN PLATFORMINFO BEFORE BOOTING!**

-You may also need to remove the AirportBrcmFixup.kext, BrcmBluetoothInjector.kext, BrcmFirmwareData.kext and BrcmPatchRAM3.kext if you are not using a Dell WiFi card or any WiFi at all.
+You may also need to remove the AirportBrcmFixup.kext, BlueToolFixup.kext, BrcmBluetoothInjector.kext, BrcmFirmwareData.kext and BrcmPatchRAM3.kext if you are not using a Dell WiFi card or any WiFi at all.

 Don't forget to check the NVRAM values as well:
 - Remove `-v` after you're fully done installing macOS, to turn off Verbose.